Leadership Team Application

 Regional Directors work, communicate, and support the national network of State Chairs, chapter leaders, and YAL members.
 If you are approved to join YAL's Leadership Team as a State Chair, your Regional Director will contact you soon with more information.

-Reporting directly to one of the five Regional Directors, State Chairs operate in all 50 states and the District of Columbia.
-At least one State Chair is assigned to a state.
+Reporting directly to one of YAL's Regional Directors, State Chairs operate in all 50 states and the District of Columbia.
 Qualified teams of State Chairs will organize and manage state-wide activities.
 Teams of State Chairs will work together to support YAL's network.